CookieJarApps/SmartCookieWeb-Preview/README.md

 ## Add-ons

-A limited set of FireFox add-ons are available in BiscuitBrowser.
+A limited set of FireFox add-ons are available in SmartCookieWeb Preview.
 If you would like another add-on already on the Mozilla add-on store to be included, just open an issue here.
 If you've made your own add-on and want it to be included in the browser, you should either upload it to Mozilla's add-on store and open an issue here, or submit the add-on for signing to Mozilla and open an issue with a link to the signed XPI file.

 Add-ons can be rated or reported [here](https://addons.smartcookieweb.com/).